City of Boulder Special Events

 Do I need a Special Event Permit?

-A special event permit is required for all public activities conducted on public property that meet any of the following criteria:
+A special event permit is required for all planned and promoted public activities conducted on public property that meet any of the following criteria:

 - When the expected number of participants and spectators totals 50 or more people; and/or